Gosheni/Sudoku/README.md

    - A high score system based on time taken to complete a game.

    - A hint system
-      - Hint system will use non-backtracking sudoku solvers to guarantee the hint is something a perfect player could come up with, with the info already on the board
+      - Hint system uses non-backtracking sudoku solvers to guarantee the hint is something a perfect player could come up with, with the info already on the board
-      - Hint system will also explain what information a player would look at to arrive at the move being hinted.
+      - Hint system also explain what information a player would look at to arrive at the move being hinted.
-      - If no determinate moves can be found, hint system will recommend guesses with least variability.
+      - If no determinate moves can be found, hint system recommends guesses with the least variability.
-      - Hint system will use preemptive sets to find complicated moves ([see linked paper](https://www.ams.org/notices/200904/rtx090400460p.pdf)).
+      - For details of the algorithm used by our hint system ([see linked paper](https://www.ams.org/notices/200904/rtx090400460p.pdf)).

    - Functionality to save and load boards, of the users desired difficulty.